Strategic Ambiguity in Global Games: Main results

-A strategy profile in which all players follow $\sigma$ is an equilibrium if $\sigma(x)=a$ implies (\ref{preference}) for $a'\neq a$.
+that is, the player evaluates the proportion of opponents taking action 1 as the conditional expected value of $\sigma$ given $\theta$, which follows the global game analysis by \citet{morrisshin2002}.\footnote{See Section \ref{SLLN sun} for a justification of this assumption.} Under this assumption, a strategy profile in which all players follow $\sigma$ is an equilibrium if $\sigma(x)=a$ is a best response for almost all $x$ in the sense of \eqref{preference} with \eqref{LLN1} for $a'\neq a$.
 We focus on a pure-strategy equilibrium.\footnote{A pure-strategy equilibrium may not satisfy the requirement of a mixed-strategy equilibrium in incomplete information games with MEU players, as discussed in \citet{kajiiui2005}.
 See Section \ref{Mixed-strategy equilibria}.}

 To characterize a switching equilibrium, where all players follow a switching strategy $s[\kappa]$ given by \eqref{def: s[k]}, let denote the expected payoff to action $a\in\{0,1\}$ with respect to $\xi$ when a player receives a private signal $x$ and the opponents follow $s[\kappa]$.
 Then $s[\kappa]$ is an equilibrium strategy if and only if